ONENWON INC. Hole In One Insurance – Terms & Conditions

 B. The Collection of Personal Information for Automobile Insurance

 If you want to purchase automobile insurance, provincial governments require that you provide information requested on the Automobile Application form.
 This application form is used by all insurance companies and is approved by provincial insurance regulators.
 The Automobile Application form varies from province to province, but all provincial governments gather similar information, such as your name, address, how the vehicle will be used, and the applicant’s and listed drivers’ accident history and history of convictions arising from operating an automobile.
 In some provinces you will be required to answer questions about your health, with respect to your ability to safely operate a vehicle.

 C. The Collection of Personal Information for Property Insurance

 To provide property insurance, insurance companies require personal information such as your date of birth and occupation, your past experience renting and owning property, as well as information regarding the property.
 Where there is a mortgagor or any other person with a legal interest in the property, you must disclose this information.
-Also, The Dominion may require a home inspection for underwriting purposes, to be completed by a professional and independent firm, to ensure the property is adequately protected.
+Also, Travelers may require a home inspection for underwriting purposes, to be completed by a professional and independent firm, to ensure the property is adequately protected.

-The Dominion uses and discloses the personal information collected for various purposes:
+Travelers uses and discloses the personal information collected for various purposes:

 - to assess an application for property and casualty insurance coverage;

 - to communicate with a customer regarding an insurance policy;